mahmoudisma3il18/Simple-Four-Function-Calculator-With-UART/README.md

 This repository contains a simple four-function calculator implemented using UART communication.
 The calculator performs addition, subtraction, multiplication, and division operations on two numbers, which are provided through UART input.

 ## Features
-1.Supports addition, subtraction, multiplication, and division operations 2.Uses UART communication for input and output 3.Simple and intuitive user interface
+1. Supports addition, subtraction, multiplication, and division operations
+2. Uses UART communication for input and output
+3. Simple and intuitive user interface
-4.Error handling for invalid input
+4. Error handling for invalid input

 ## Requirements
 To run the calculator, you will need the following: